rancher/webhook/pkg/resources/management.cattle.io/v3/globalrole/GlobalRole.md

 ### Escalation Prevention

-Users can only change GlobalRoles which have less permissions than they do.
-This is to prevents privilege escalation.
+Users can only change GlobalRoles with rights less than or equal to those they currently possess.
+This is to prevent privilege escalation.